luispouzo/politician-speeches/README.md

 #### Docker

-* `Inside the db-initialization folder is contained  the sql scripts to iniialize the database and to populate with some intial data.
+* `Inside the db-initialization folder contained the SQL scripts to initialize the database and populate it with some initial data.
   Those docker-compose use those files`
 * `Inside the src/main/docker folder is contained the docker files to create the docker images`
-* .env file (located in root dir) contains the variables for db connection among others used by docker-compose
-* docker-compose.yml file (located in root dir) contains the docker containers configuration
+* `.env file (located in root dir) contains the variables for db connection among others used by docker-compose docker-compose.yml file (located in root dir) contains the docker containers configuration`

 ### Project Setup